 - 18.1.1 An Electronic Track Geometry Inspection vehicle is an automated track inspection vehicle used to measure, calculate and record geometric parameters of the track. - 18.1.2 Two types of track geometry inspection vehicles, defined below, can be used to measure and evaluate track geometry. - a) Light Geometry Inspection Vehicle (LGIV) must be capable of measuring at least: - i.
 Alignment/Curvature; - ii.
 Superelevation/Cross Level; - iii.
 Unloaded Gauge; and - iv.
 Track geometry parameters calculated from these recorded measurements as indicated in Appendix C and Appendix D, and from Transport Canada Rules Respecting Track Safety, whichever is more restrictive. - b) Heavy Geometry Inspection Vehicle (HGIV) must have a minimum vertical wheel load of 10,000 lbs (4,545 kg) and be capable of measuring at least: - i.
 Surface/Longitudinal Profile; - ii.
 Alignment/Curvature; - iii.
 Superelevation/Cross Level; - iv.
-Loaded and Unloaded Gauge\; and - v.
+Loaded and Unloaded Gauge; and - v.
 Track geometry parameters calculated from these recorded measurements as indicated in Appendix C and Appendix D, and from Transport Canada Rules Respecting Track Safety, whichever is more restrictive. - vi.
-L/V ratio used for testing must be calculated based on the formula below
+L/V ratios of 0.7 0.8 must be used for testing must be calculated based on the formula below

-$L/V = \frac{(\mu F_N) + 3000 \, lbs}{F_N}$ FN: The vertical load in lbs $\mu$ : Constant (0.4)
+$$L/V = \frac{(\mu F_N) + 3000 \ lbs}{F_N}$$

+F_N: The vertical load in lbs μ : Constant (0.4)

-For safety reasons, test loads must be turned off when actual loaded gauge readings reach 57-3/4 in (1,466 mm), which is equivalent to 1-1/4 in (32 mm) wide gauge.
+For safety reasons, test loads must be turned off when actual loaded gauge readings reach 58 in (1473 mm) 57-3/4 in (1,466 mm), which is equivalent to 11⁄2 in (38 mm)1-1/4 in (32 mm) wide gauge.